mia-platform/documentation/docs/tutorial/console/console_common.md

 ## Create a new branch

+To start making changes on the console you must be working on a branch.
+By default the _master_ branch is present but you can create any number of branches to work on.

 This section explains how to create a new branch on the console.

 The console internally uses git repositories to persist configuration changes you make.
 This action will create a new git branch on the Configurations repository of the project.